BinaryQuBit/BinaryQuBit/README.md

 <h2 align = "center">More About Me</h2>
 <h3>

-🔭 I’m currently working on Compliance Software for Trucking Industry
+🔭 I’m currently working on Compliance <a href = "http://logicallogi.com/"> Software </a> for Trucking Industry

 📖 I’m currently learning JUnit Testing